Buttaa/eth2-knowledge-base/howToMulticlient.md

 Open a [Command Prompt](https://www.wikihow.com/Open-the-Command-Prompt-in-Windows) window and type `docker -v`.
 If installed correctly it should give you the Docker Version.
 If not, please make sure to follow the steps in **Installing Docker on Windows Pro/Home**.

-To get the latest testnet client version follow up with this:
+To get the latest testnet client version & starting the beaconchain follow up with this:

 1. `docker pull gcr.io/prysmaticlabs/prysm/beacon-chain:latest`

 2. `docker pull gcr.io/prysmaticlabs/prysm/validator:latest`

+3. Starting the beaconchain `docker run -it -v c:/prysm/:/data -p 4000:4000 -p 13000:13000 gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data`

+<sub> The blockchain data will be stored in the folder we manually created in Step 1. </sub>

 <details>
   <summary>Picture to clarify</summary>